toodols/hex-game/readme.md

 ## Entity Decay / Capture

 Entities not connected to a Monarch undergoes decay.
 While undergoing decay, entities cannot be queued for deconstruction.
-After 3 turns, this entity becomes neutral, and may be captured by any team by building a wire on it.
+After 3 turns, this entity becomes neutral, and may be captured by any team by building a vertex on it.

 ## Visibility
 This game implements a fog of war system.
 All buildings can see r<=2 tiles.
 Some buildings like Sentry can see r<=3.